 I strongly believe we all have a genius inside of us.
 It’s a thing unique to you, that you do so well it seems effortless.
 In most cases, your genius is related to your passions and life purpose; however, it can be difficult to identify your genius when you are passionate about a whole lot of things.
 I, for one, am passionate about drawing, teaching, writing, and personal development.

 Before turning my passion for illustrated portraits into a full-time business, I was jumping from one business idea to another.
 The first time I became an entrepreneur was in 2016 when I started my own clothing business.
-Not long after that, I tried to break into freelance writing and translation.
+Not long after that, I tried to break into freelance writing.
 I also tried writing a food blog.
 These business ventures failed because I didn’t have a long-term vision and I was trying to follow other people’s steps for success.
 And even though I was passionate about these projects, I wasn’t completely sold on them.

 There was also a time in my life when I was an English teacher.
 I was great at teaching, but I didn’t have the proficiency of a native English speaker.
 It wasn’t until last year that I finally had a career breakthrough.
 I stopped pursuing everything to focus on one thing: making illustrated portraits.
 Because of this, my illustration business took off and I achieved momentum on sales/cash flow, something I didn’t experience with my previous businesses.

 This time, I’m focusing on my zone of genius, which is where my full potential lies.
 Drawing comes naturally to me, and it’s something I have excelled at ever since I was little.
 What’s more, when I’m making portraits I go into a state of flow, and I’m able to combine media to create unique pieces of artwork.

 Zones of Function

 I first became interested in the zone of genius concept when I listened to this inspiring interview with Gay Hendricks hosted by Tripp Lanier.
 According to Hendricks, there are four different zones of function.